fjsnow/fjsnow/README.md

 ```
-fj@github ~ # code
+fj@github:~$
 ```
 ## my name's fred 👋
-i'm a 18 y/o student currently studying computer science at university in the uk!
+i'm a 19 y/o student currently studying computer science at university in the uk

-## projects

-check out my website that helps you take the stress away from splitting the bill - https://receipt.gg/

 ## want to get in contact w me? 👇
 mail: freddyjsnow@gmail.com